 Start by simmering 2 cups of water in a pot.
 Add kombu which is edible kelp.
 You could also use seaweed.
 I know this might seem odd but don’t skip it because it adds a really nice earthy flavor and nutrients.

 Let it simmer for a few minutes.
 Alternatively, you can let it sit overnight to really pull out the flavor and nutrients.
 Once the water turns dark and the kombu is thinning, strain the liquid into another pot.
 Don’t throw out the cooked kombu, you’ll use it again.
 Next, thinly slice shiitake mushrooms and add them to the tare.
 Simmer for a few minutes and add 1/4 cup liquid aminos.
 Liquid aminos taste like soy sauce, but it’s not as salty and it is packed with nutrients.

 Add a dash of marsala wine and let simmer.
 Put the cooked kombu into a tea strainer or mesh ball and add it back into the savory broth.
 You could leave it in without the strainer, but you’ll have weird slimy bits in your broth and that isn’t always appetizing.

 Once everything is cut and cooked it’s time to make the soft-boiled eggs and the ramen noodles.
 The silkiness of the soft-boiled egg yolk is so tasty when it mixes with the hot broth.

 Bring a pot of water to boil.
-Using a slotted spoon gently dip the eggs into the boiling water and then completely submerse them and let them cook for 6 minutes.
+Using a slotted spoon gently dip the eggs into the boiling water and then completely submerge them and let them cook for 6 minutes.
 Once you take them out of the boiling water, put them into a bowl of ice water and leave them in there for 5 minutes.
 This makes peeling them really easy.

 We use Millet and Brown Rice ramen.
 You’ll just cook this based on the package directions.

 While those are cooking, blanch some bok choy and carrots, chop them into bite-sized pieces.

 Now it’s time to put it all together!